Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Data/StatsQueryGroupAndSort/readme.md

 ## How to use the sample

-You can add statistic definitions to the top-left table using the combo boxes and "Add" button.
+You can add statistic definitions to the list using the combo boxes and "+" button.
 Select a table row and click "Remove" to remove a definition.

-To change the Group-by fields, check the box by the field you want to group by in the bottom-left list view.
+To change the group-by fields, check the box by the field you want to group by.

-To change the Order-by fields, select a Group-by field (it must be checked) and click the ">>" button to add it to the Order-by table.
-To remove a field from the Order-by table, select it and click the "<<" button.
-To change the sort order of the Order-by field, the cells of the "Sort Order" column are combo-boxes that may be either ASCENDING or DESCENDING.
+To change the order-by fields, check the box by the field you want to order by.

+Use the button to change the sort order for the selected order-by field

 ## How it works